MattRickS/templater/readme.md

 ## Extending templates

 Custom tokens and templates can be defined and added as part of a custom resolver.
+To support this, configuration allows providing a dictionary to each template key and uses the "string" key as the template pattern, passing any additional keywords to the `get_template_cls` and class init method.

-The example below demonstrates how to add a custom template for templates with deprecated values, ie, a template with a removed token that needs to still parse the full set of values "{prefix}\_{key}\_{value}" -> "{key}\_{value}"
+The example below demonstrates how to add a custom template for templates with deprecated values, ie, a template with a removed token that needs to still parse the full set of values "{prefix}\_{key}\_{value}" -> "{key}\_{value}".

 ```python
 from templater import resolver, template